 Cod in Beer Batter with Tartar Sauce

 What kind of fish sauce user are you?
 I use a combination of tartar sauce and lemon juice.
 So delicious.

+Cod in Beer Batter

-Cod in beer batter
+Cod in Beer Batter with Tartar Sauce